-Students who do not meet these criteria need to identify a faculty advocate to bring a request for exception before the Admissions Committee.
-At the discretion of the Admissions Committee, applicants may make up deficiencies in prior coursework either before or after admission is granted.
+Students who do not meet these criteria need to identify a faculty advocate who must bring a request for exception before the Admissions Committee.
+At the discretion of the Admissions Committee, applicants may make up deficiencies in prior coursework either before or after admission is granted to IMS.
 Consideration will be on a case-by-case basis, and the recommendation of the committee will be forwarded to the SMAST Dean for approval.

 In addition to the basic standards, the Admissions Committee will evaluate applicants on a number of additional criteria.
 The following items must be submitted for consideration:

 Stipend levels are flexible and competitive to accommodate a range of disciplines.
 Our stipend levels recognize your need for adequate support during your course of study.